riceo/wercker-oke-demo/README.md

-# Wercker GKE Demo: Get IP address HTTP API
+# Wercker OKE Demo: Get IP address HTTP API

 A simple Python application that uses the Bottle framework to serve a JSON encoded client IP address of a user who makes a GET request to /.